jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 1. For Return URL, specify your site's URL.
 The plugin will override this value to return to the campaign once a donation is processed.
 1. Under the Payment Data Transfer (optional) section, make sure that Payment Data Transfer is On.
 If it is already on, copy the Identity Token value and paste it into the *Payment Data Transfer Token* field.
 If it is not on, turn it on, click on Save at the bottom of the page and then click Website Payment Preferences in the Seller Preferences column to display the screen again with the  Identity Token value.

+**Use PayPal Sandbox**
+If you are using PayPal's developer sandbox for testing, check this checkbox; otherwise leave it unchecked.
 == Screenshots ==

 == Changelog ==

+= 0.7.1 =

+* Fixed Use MailChimp option not properly updating.
+* Fixed PayPal to not always use PayPal sandbox (now configurable).
+* Added pfund-giver-tally shortcode.

 = 0.7 =